stefanoverna/graphql8/guides/type_definitions/enums.md

 - A deprecation reason (as `deprecation_reason:`), marking this value as deprecated
 - A corresponding Ruby value (as `value:`), see below

-By default, Ruby strings correspond to GraphQL enum values.
+By default, Ruby strings correspond to GraphQL8 enum values.
 But, you can provide `value:` options to specify a different mapping.
 For example, if you use symbols instead of strings, you can say:

 ```ruby
 value "AUDIO", value: :audio
 ```

-Then, GraphQL inputs of `AUDIO` will be converted to `:audio` and Ruby values of `:audio` will be converted to `"AUDIO"` in GraphQL responses.
+Then, GraphQL8 inputs of `AUDIO` will be converted to `:audio` and Ruby values of `:audio` will be converted to `"AUDIO"` in GraphQL8 responses.

 Enum classes are never instantiated and their methods are never called.